djrowley2104/MS3-Project-Cossetted/README.md

 ### Next enter the deployment section, and locate the correct GitHub and make sure that they are connected in Heroku.
 <img src="/static/images/connectherokutogithub.png">;
 ### The site was building but did not display, after reviewing the requirements.txt file I found that I had some requirements missing, once I did a freeze of the requirements.txt file the project was viewable on Heroku.
 # Credits
 ## Code
 ### I did not use a full-screen hero image in this version of my project just a small made up image found from a Google search.

-### Materialize: i used the Materialize Library throughout the project mainly to make site responsive using the Materialize Grid System.
-### Materialize has been invaluable in making a responsive and useable website.
-## I found code for the project from the mini project, which has been invaluable to helping me understand the logic and to getting my site to perform in a similar way to the mini project, with some subtle differences.
+### I found code for the project from the mini project, which has been invaluable to helping me understand the logic and to getting my site to perform in a similar way to the mini project, with some subtle differences.
+I have tried to show the code used, and the ideas taken from the mini project, I have many ideas that could be used to improve the site, but I feel they are way above my level and possibly will be part of the next part of the course.
+This is what has happened on the other mile stone projects.
-## I also used the tutors from the code institute to help with some problems and was able to talk with Tim Henderson the guy that gave the mini project lessons, this was very helpful..
+### I also used the tutors from the code institute to help with some problems and was able to talk with Tim Henderson the guy that gave the mini project lessons, this was very helpful.

+## Materialize
+## I used the Materialize Library throughout the project mainly to make site responsive using the Materialize Grid System.
+## Materialize has been invaluable in making a responsive and useable website.

 # Content
-##
-.
-##.
-##
+## Most of the content is generated from the MongoDB, but it has been formatted to fit into the site and be displayed correctly.

 # Media
 ## All Images were created using MS Paint to edit them to create the collage of pictures.
 They initially all came from a Google search and then were copied and pasted into the collage of images.
 ## The other images were had urls to the image and were found using Google.
 # Acknowledgements
 ## My Mentor for continuous helpful feedback.
 I was able to learn so much from our short meetings, they have been invaluable to me.
-My mentor was able to help me think differently and to use different tools and code that were able to help with the project.
+My mentor was able to help me think differently and to use different tools and code that were able to help me with the project.
-.

 ## Tutor support at Code Institute for their support, while I have not used them for any of my projects, when I have contacted them regarding other issues they have been very helpful.